harshal3141592/Sharpie/README.md

 =======
-### Sharpie: Portfolio Optimization using Monte Carlo Simulation ###
+### Sharpie: Portfolio Optimization Analysis using Monte Carlo Simulation ###

-This project builds an optimized stock portfolio using historical market data and Monte Carlo simulation to maximize the Sharpe Ratio.
+This project builds an optimized stock portfolio analysis using historical market data and Monte Carlo simulation to provide cumulative Sharpe Ratio for the entire portfolio.

 ## Features